Recap: Buffy The Vampire Slayer S 2 E 16 Bewitched Bothered And Bewildered

 - Tempting Fate: Xander looks out the window in Buffy's room, notes that the mob hasn't found them yet, and opines that they should be safer there.
 Out of nowhere, Angelus sticks his head through the window and quips, "Works in theory."
 He grabs Xander and yanks him out.

 - Titled After the Song: The title of the episode comes from the Frank Sinatra song "Bewitched".
 The second to last verse seems particularly appropriate to the Xander/Cordelia relationship seen in the episode: I lost my heart, but what of it? / He is cold I agree / She might laugh, but I love it / Although the laugh's on me.

-- Too Kinky to Torture: Xander recoils from Willow when she starts licking his earlobe, eventually pinning against the door.
-For heaven's sake, Willow, Listen to reason!
+- Too Kinky to Torture: Xander recoils from Willow when she starts licking his earlobe, eventually pinning him against the door.
+For heaven's sake, Willow, listen to reason!

 Xander: I-I don't wanna use force!

 - The Unreveal: What nasty thing Angelus was planning for Buffy to commemorate St Valentine's Day.
 Probably just as well.

 - Up to Eleven: Xander being accosted by Joyce Summers, then Drusilla.